Why measures against single-use plastics?

 Rules for bottles and beverage packaging

-For bottles and beverage containers, the caps must remain attached to the bottle or container during use.
-This rule will take effect from 3 July 2024.
+The caps on bottles and beverage containers must remain attached during use.
+This rule will take effect on 3 July 2024.

-- bottles and beverage packaging for medical use
+• bottles and beverage packaging for medical use, and

 From 2025: bottles made from recycled material